Call of Duty: World at War (Nintendo DS): Plot

 The plot revolves around USMC Private Rook, Soviet Army Private Dimarkurato, and SAS Private Owen Pasley.
 The game roughly follows the same battles as the console version, but from a different perspective.
 It starts off at a boot camp, where Rook learns how to climb obstacles, fire accurately and use a mortar.
 Soon after that, he is shipped out to the Makin Atoll of the Gilbert Islands, where they destroy the Japanese cliff guns.
-Rook's plot continues Peleliu Island.
+Rook's plot continues on Peleliu Island.
 On approach, Japanese Zeros attack the landing craft and Rook defends it with the machine gun.
 They proceed to destroy the cliff gun and take an enemy airfield.
 The following two missions follow Rook as he fights in Bloody Nose Ridge and the caves inside it.

 The campaign jumps to Holland where Pvt.
 Dawkins is a bombardier on a Lancaster bomber.
 Dawkins participates in a bombing mission.
 As his plane returns home German planes relentlessly attack, forcing him to bail out.
 The next mission starts with him and his squad parachuting into a field.
 They capture the nearby town and destroy a Panzer tank and an AA emplacent, followed by a supply line in the next mission.
 The final mission of this arc has Dawkins and his squad defending a town against German tanks.